 Barbara Payton – Instructor

 Barb Payton has been a lifelong equestrian.
 She followed her father’s teaching of “When the kids are on horseback, they are on the right path”.
 Barb has been involved in many aspects of the equine world including 4H, saddle clubs, and endurance riding.
 She has also worked with the Missouri Department of the Interior and the Missouri Equestrian Council.
 Barb has owned and operated her own stable.
 She has mentored students with gaited horses, hunter/jumpers, fox hunting, polo and western pleasure.
-Along with being part of the team at HART, Barb teaches equine skills including mounted archery to at-risk children at her home in the Oregon Coast Range.
+Along with being part of the team at Horses Adaptive Riding and Therapy, Barb teaches equine skills including mounted archery to at-risk children at her home in the Oregon Coast Range.

 Mija Paris (Sims) – Instructor